gchure/phd/docs/src/chapter_02/section_02_introduction.md

 only then do we set out to experimentally confirm these results.
 Building upon previous work [@garcia2011; @brewster2014; @weinert2014] and the
-work of Monod, Wyman, and Changeux [@monod1965], we present a statistical mechanical rendering of allostery in the context of induction and corepression (shown schematically in Fig.
+work of Monod, Wyman, and Changeux [@monod1965], we present a statistical mechanical rendering of allostery in the context of induction and corepression (shown schematically in
-@fig:inducible_types and
+@Fig:inducible_types and
 henceforth referred to as the MWC model) and use it as the basis of parameter-free predictions which we then test experimentally.
 More specifically, we study the simple repression motif – a widespread